The 1878 trade dollars have value as numismatic coins. Keep reading to learn more about these silver coins.

 Total Weight: 27.22 grams

 The US minted the 1878 trade dollar with no mint mark as a proof coin, and also the 1878 CC trade dollar and 1878 S trade dollar.
-The mint mark, when present, can be found on the reverse side of the coin below the word "ONE".
+The mint mark, when present, can be found on the reverse side of the coin above the letter D in the word "DOLLAR".

 |1878 CC||Carson City||97,000|